rkluger68/cpycourse/docs/training/tutorial/tutorial.md

 created from classes.

-The following example demonstrates a simple `class`-definition, class-instantiations and common operations on class instances like attribute access and method call using the `.`-dot operator.
+The following example demonstrates a simple `class`-definition, class instantiations and common operations on class instances like attribute access and method call using the `.`-dot operator.

 **class definition**: